DeeptiDaisy/ImportantDSAquestions/README.md

 Certainly!
-Here's an extended version of the README file with 10 interview questions and answers for HTML, CSS, and JavaScript:
+Here's an extended interview questions and answers for HTML, CSS, and JavaScript:

 # Interview Questions and Answers - HTML, CSS, and JavaScript